 Rule #3: The number of Units only changes when you buy or sell Fund Assets

 The main thing to keep track of is external money added or removed from the Fund Assets.
 Each time external money is involved you must buy or sell Fund Units.
-Here’s a worked example from the 4th January when I removed $90.77 cash from my Fund Assets and also bought $250 of VHDYX on the same day.
+Here’s a worked example from the 4th January when I bought $250 of VHDYX on the same day.

 The good news now is that I simply need to look at the Unit Value to see my Income Fund performance on any given day.